antgel/jewishfalmouth.org/content/pages/jewishfalmouth.md

 It's fascinating how Israelis get around, for a country with a population of eight million people.
-I can barely spend time in London without hearing Hebrew on the street, even once in the queue at Primark Watford!
-(I don't shop there any more, the quality is pathetic. ;))
+I can barely spend time in London without hearing Hebrew on the street, even once in the queue at Primark Watford...

 But in sleepy Falmouth?
 I had to find out more.
-I went into the gallery and spoke to the lady behind the counter.
-I explained what caught my eye, and she told me that Assaf (Frank) is indeed an Israeli artist, and:
+I went into the gallery and spoke to the lady behind the counter, explaining what had caught my eye.
+She told me that אסף פרנק (Assaf Frank) is indeed an Israeli artist, and:

 > "You're a tourist?
 Did you know that there is an old Jewish cemetery
 > on the edge of town, by the Sainsbury's?"